GeneralProducts/day-of-code/_posts/2018-09-24-apply-more-styles.md

 ## Add more CSS

 Paste the following in to the _main.css_ file, replacing your `h1` definition and all the current contents of the file.
-If you have trouble copying it, there's a [raw text version of the whole file here](https://raw.githubusercontent.com/GeneralProducts/publisher-website/finished-example/assets/css/main.css).

 {% highlight css linenos%}